AboudyKreidieh/h-baselines/experiments/README.md

   lower-level policies.
 See the base goal-conditioned policy for a description.
   Defaults to "negative_distance".
 * `--intrinsic_reward_scale` (*[float]*): the value that the intrinsic reward should be scaled by.
-One for each meta-level.
+One for each lower-level.
 Defaults to 1.
 * `--relative_goals` (*store_true*): whether the goal issued by the
   higher-level policies is meant to be a relative or absolute goal.
 * `--off_policy_corrections` (*store_true*): whether to use off-policy